PaloAltoNetworks/pan.dev/products/compute/api/22-01/access-api-self-hosted.md

 }
 ```

-If you integrated Prisma Cloud Console with Active Directory, and you're using the sAMAccountName _user identifier_, escape the backslash in the `DOMAIN\sAMAccountName` username value.
+If you integrated Prisma Cloud Compute Console with Active Directory, and you're using the sAMAccountName _user identifier_, escape the backslash in the `DOMAIN\sAMAccountName` username value.
 For example:

 ```bash